 Through this Committee, the Group Internal Audit function provides independent assurance to the Board of the effectiveness of the system of internal control.

-The Committee receives reports from the Risk Management Committee, the Information Security Committee and the Fraud Prevention Committee.
+The Committee receives reports from the Risk Management Committee, the Security Committee, the Information Security Committee and a report on fraud prevention from management.

 Residential Mortgages Credit Committee